openemr/openemr/interface/forms/questionnaire_assessments/lforms/README.md

 * Run `npm run build` to build the project and generate a production version of the js files, which are much smaller than the development version.
-It generates two versions of the js files, an ES5 version and ES2015 version, under dist/lforms.
+It generates an ES2017 version of the js files under dist/lforms.
 For details on the files to load, see ["Usng the LHC-Forms Web Component"](#using).
   The `dist` directory is deleted and recreated during the process.

-  The build also concatenates all the js files (except for zone.min.js and the FHIR support files) into a single `lhc-forms.es5.js` and `lhc-forms.es2015.js` file, and these work, but we don't currently recommend their use because the source maps don't work with these files.
+  The build also concatenates all the js files (except for zone.min.js and the FHIR support files) into a single `lhc-forms.js` file, and it works, but we don't currently recommend their use because the source maps don't work with these files.
 Also, there is a dist/webcomponent directory that is created with a copy of the files in dist/lforms, but that is only needed for the tests.